 We analyzed average Arkansas car insurance rates by each of the main pricing factors.
-Read on to see how much car insurance costs in your location — or submit your zip code to view personalized rates from popular car insurers.
+Read on to see how much car insurance costs in your location — or enter your ZIP code to view personalized rates from popular car insurers immediately.

 It’s a fact of life: as you get older, your auto insurance rates shift.
-Typically, auto insurance is more expensive for young drivers, as auto insurance companies consider newer motorists as more risky.
+Typically, auto insurance is more expensive for young drivers, as auto insurance companies consider newer motorists as riskier.

 |Age||Average Yearly Premium|

 If you're shopping for car insurance for a teen driver, Arkansas is the 35th cheapest state in which to buy auto insurance for a 16-year-old.

 While gender doesn’t have as significant an impact on car insurance rates as state or age, it is used as a rating factor by insurers.

 If you're worried you aren't getting the best value for your money with your current auto insurance company, the best option is to shop around and compare rates.

 One benefit of wedlock — aside from the wedding gifts — is the price cut you often earn on your car insurance policy.
 In Arkansas, married motorists save $154 annually on car insurance.
 This is a better deal than the U.S. average post-nuptial discount of $76.

 Car insurance for divorced drivers in Arkansas is the 16th most expensive in the nation.
 If you are paying too much for your auto insurance policy, do some shopping.
 You might find a great deal!

 Insurers use credit to determine a potential customer's reliability.
 Trended data show drivers with superior credit are more dependable auto insurance customers: they less commonly file claims that cost auto insurance companies money.